Nonresident Senior Fellow, South Asia Center

 Read Full Bio

-September 06, 2014South Asia Center Nonresident Senior Fellow Barbara Slavin joins Voice of America's Issues in the News to discuss Ukraine, Ebola, the Islamic State of Iraq and al-Sham, and Israel:
+October 18, 2014South Asia Center Nonresident Senior Fellow Barbara Slavin joins Voice of America's Issues in the News to discuss the Islamic State of Iraq and al-Sham, nuclear talks with Iran, Ebola, and other recent global developments:

 A career journalist, Slavin previously served as assistant managing editor for world and national security of The Washington Times, senior diplomatic reporter for USA TODAY, Cairo correspondent for The Economist, and as an editor at the New York Times Week in Review.